Jamesits/go-procgroup/README.md

 # go-procgroup

-Offers the ability to group the child processes and kill each group at once.
+Group your child processes and kill them at once.

 ## Usage

+The object created by `group.NewCmd()` can be used as a drop-in of `exec.Cmd`.

 ```go
 package main